cryspen/hax/docs/manual/fstar/tutorial/panic-freedom.md

 The function is mathematically incorrect for inputs > 15, even though it doesn't panic.

-Wrapping arithmetic is useful for many things:
-1. Hash functions (where overflow is expected)
-2. Checksums (CRC, etc.)
-3. Cryptography (where modular arithmetic is intentional)
-4. Performance-critical code (avoiding overflow checks)
+Wrapping arithmetic is useful in many instances where high assurance code would be relevant, such as hash functions (where overflows are expected), cryptography (where modular arithmetic is intentional), and performance-critical code that aims to avoid overflow checks.

-But for `square`, it's semantically wrong: this is not what one would mathematically expect from the `square` function.
+But specifically for `square`, it's semantically wrong: this is not what one would mathematically expect from the `square` function.

 Thus, our problem is that our function `square` is well-defined only when